 “Ah, you shouldn’t make fun of her,” I said.

-”The only assets she has is a small cooker and one rice flour dough pot.
+“The only assets she has is a small cooker and one rice flour dough pot.
 She runs a business selling drop cakes.
-She’s very busy, dad,” said my daughter. ”I want to sell drop cakes like her,” she went on.
+She’s very busy, dad,” said my daughter. ”I want to sell drop cakes like her,” she continued.

 “But what about the food business your mother left behind?
 Do we have to forget about that?
 Would the income from that be enough for the two of us to survive?”
 I asked.

 So three days later, there was a small food stall in the traditional market.
 At the side of the table was a hissing cooker wafting the aroma of fresh drop cakes.
-My daughter’s drop cake “lecturer”, the woman from Madura, was selling not far away beside my daughter’s stall.
-Every day very early in the morning my daughter sold by herself in the market without me for company.
-After sleeping till eleven o’clock in the middle of the day, I pedaled my bicycle to the market and collected some of the food my daughter was selling.
-I rode around to the busy building construction sites, busy factory fences and other places like that.
+My daughter’s drop cake “lecturer”, the woman from Madura, was selling not far away next to my daughter’s stall.
+Every day very early in the morning, my daughter would sell by herself in the market without me for company.
+After sleeping till eleven o’clock in the middle of the day, I pedaled my bike to the market and collected some of the food my daughter was selling.
+I rode around to the busy construction sites, the fences of busy factories and other places like that.

-Early one morning a young journalist from the tabloid Voice of the Market, no stranger to staying up all night, squatted in front of my daughter’s drop cake cooker.
+Early one morning, a young journalist from the tabloid Voice of the Market, no stranger to staying up all night, sat down in front of my daughter’s drop cake cooker.
 The young journalist fell in love with my daughter.
-He published a photograph of her and the girl from Madura prominently in his tabloid newspaper.
-The story was long and detailed and described the “candak kulak” program which was a government program from the time of the New Order Government which had provided small-scale capital.
+He published a photograph of her and the woman from Madura prominently in his tabloid.
+The story was long and detailed and described the New Order-era government program called “candak kulak” that had provided small-scale capital.
 The program was long gone, vanished without a trace.

-Later my daughter married the journalist from the Voice of the Market.
+My daughter would go on to marry the journalist from the Voice of the Market.

-Her friend the girl from Madura sold up and down the market until one day, several months later, a minibus driver proposed to her.
+Her friend the woman from Madura would hawk up and down the market until one day several months later a minibus driver also proposed to her.

-Not long after that my son-in-law moved to the Middle East to work as a journalist with the magazine Oil which is part of an oil company.
+Not long after that, my new son-in-law moved to the Middle East to work as a journalist for an oil industry magazine called Oil.

 So I was busy with my new business as a sandalwood fan trader.
 Each month I would freight the aromatic commodity.
 I rented a small post office box to support my business activity.
 Everything was small.
-The post office box was small, the bedroom was small, but with these small things, I was involved in a world which was wide and large!
-Although sales of sandalwood fans were brisk enough for me to be able to buy a block of land in Jakarta, my children told me not to buy land to build a house in the city.
+The post office box was small.
+The bedroom was small.
+But with all these small things, I was involved in a world that was wide and big!
+Although sales of sandalwood fans were brisk enough for me to be able to buy a block of land in Jakarta, my children urged me not to buy land to build a house in the city.
 My daughter thought it would just be destroyed by floods of both water and people.

 Their thinking seemed pretty strange to me.

-Every time I went to the post office to send products I visited a small open-air food stall in the grounds of the post office to have coffee or a bite to eat.
+Every time I went to the post office to send products, I visited a small open-air food stall in the grounds of the post office for coffee or a bite to eat.

-The owner of the food stall Misses Agus was helped by her daughter who had a younger brother who hadn’t undergone the Islamic khitan or circumcision ceremony yet.
-At first, I only had breakfast there, then I visited every day to have lunch and dinner.
-Master Agus who wasn’t circumcised yet was very pleased when I did drop in.
-Usually, if I had any spare change I would give it to him as a present.
-Suddenly one day he showed me a piggy bank that was heavy.
+The owner of the food stall Misses Agus was being helped by her daughter who had a younger brother.
+He hadn’t been through the Islamic circumcision ceremony yet, called khitan.
+At first, I would only have breakfast there.
+Then I would visit every day to have lunch, and then dinner.
+Young uncircumcised Agus was very pleased whenever I did drop in.
+Usually if I had any spare change, I would give it to him as a present.
+Suddenly one day he showed me a heavy little piggy bank.
 It was full of the coins I had given him.
-It was a real surprise to me to see a child who had apparently been left by a father who had passed away.
-Master Agus’ big sister Julie had been a wonderful help to her mother.
-Almost every day she worked in the small food stall unless she had to wash clothes at home, sweep or hang out the washing.
+It was a real surprise for me to see a child who had apparently been left by a father who had passed away.
+Young Agus’ older sister Julie had been a wonderful help to her mother.
+Almost every day she would work in the small food stall unless she had to wash clothes at home, sweep or hang out the washing.

-“Where do you work, sir?”
+“Where do you work, mister?”
 Julie asked one day.

 “I work at home,” I answered.